anushaporeddy030697/student_internship_management/Team Contribution.md

 --> We successfully created a logout button functionality for both student page and company page and next we will be trying to use the sessional logout for both the pages.

 10-28-2022
 -->  We are working on the functionality for end point logout for all the devices.

+11-4-2022
+--> Successfully done the endpoint logout for all the devices but we have to check wheather it is logging off in all the devices or not.

 </a></p>